honestbee/jekyll-revealjs/_posts/0000-01-04-graphql-intro.md

 ---

 ### What is the specifications?
-- Has only 1 end point: `/graphql`
+- Has only 1 end-point: `/graphql`
 - Independent from data model, platform, and framework
 - Answer on what is asked